 [Urgent] Organizational Measures In Light Of COVID-19.

-Workplace flexibility and wellbeing policies are also polar opposites.
 On the days I am feeling unwell, I can ping my boss to say I will start work a bit late.
-If you are a night owl, work from home has probably been a boon for you, allowing you to structure your work days according to a sleep schedule you prefer.
+If you are a night owl, Work From Home (WFH) has probably been a boon for you, allowing you to structure your work days according to a sleep schedule you prefer.
 Working hours and holidays for factory workers are in accordance with the national labor laws; work shifts are of 9-10 hours (typically between 9:00am to 6:00pm), including a lunch break for 30-45 minutes (this depends on the factory).
 They work six days a week and get a weekly off only on Sundays.

-These comparisons made us realize that although the virus does not discriminate between who it infects, and that COVID-19 has upended life as we knew it, we cannot and must not reduce it to a single narrative that is based on one dominant group’s lived experience.
+These comparisons made us realize that although the virus does not discriminate between who it infects, and that COVID-19 has upended life as we knew it, its impact on day to day lives has been vastly different across different social groups.
+And to that end, we cannot and must not reduce this time period to a single narrative that is based on one dominant group’s lived experience.

-And for this reason, the theme of the first series of our new thought leadership platform, GBL Access, is “But, what about me?
+And for this reason, the theme of the first series of GBL Access, our new thought leadership initiative, is “But, what about me?
 I can’t work from home.”
-Our goal is to highlight how this pandemic has been particularly devastating for low income workers and their families; through conversations on the ground with workers, and by drawing on GBL research and expert insights from the business, academic, and policy worlds.
+Our goal is to highlight how this pandemic has been particularly devastating for low income workers and their families; through conversations on the ground with workers, and by drawing on GBL research and expert insights from the business, academic, and policy world.
 To envision how we can collectively drive action.